Skip to main content

 Happiness keeps players in the game and keeps them coming back: usage, engagement, retention.

-Frustration gives them something to work on, fix, overcome, defeat.
-And also something to position a monetization model around, whether it’s standard interstitials between levels, or pre-boss-level boosts, or post death revivals … you name it.
+And frustration also gives game designers and publishers something to position a monetization model around, whether it’s standard interstitials between levels, or pre-boss-level boosts, or post death revivals … you name it.

-More from Felix: the Goldilocks zone of monetization
+Hitting the Goldilocks zone of ad monetization

 We all know the Goldilocks story.